Administrative Court of Berlin, 15.03.2012, Ref.: 35 K 468.10 V

 Source: Administrative Court of Berlin

-Important Note: The content of this contribution has been created to the best of our knowledge and understanding.
-However, due to the complexity and constantly changing nature of the subject matter, liability and warranty must be excluded.
+Important Note: The content of this article has been prepared to the best of our knowledge and belief.
+However, due to the complexity and constant evolution of the subject matter, we must exclude liability and warranty.
+Important Notice: The content of this article has been created to the best of our knowledge and understanding.
+However, due to the complexity and constant changes in the subject matter, we must exclude any liability and warranty.

-Attorneys in Cologne advise and represent clients nationwide in immigration law.
+Lawyers in Cologne advise and represent clients nationwide in immigration law.